-INDIANAPOLIS — The driver charged with hitting and killing 14-year-old Wilberto Rivera III on the east side is now in jail after an initial court hearing.
-The arrest comes nearly two weeks after the deadly crash happened on Cumberland Road.
+INDIANAPOLIS — The driver charged with hitting and killing 14-year-old Wilberto Rivera III on the east side of Indianapolis is now in jail after an initial court hearing.
+The arrest comes nearly two weeks after the deadly crash happened on Cumberland Road, near 10th Street.

-On Tuesday, 35-year-old Joshua Raine turned himself in after a warrant was issued for his arrest last week.
+On Tuesday, Oct.
+22, 35-year-old Joshua Raine turned himself in after a warrant was issued for his arrest the previous week.

 13News asked Raine’s attorney about the allegations before the hearing.

 “No, we don’t have a comment.
 He has an attorney.
 We have no comment.
-Thank you,” said attorney Todd Luers Sallee.
+Thank you,” attorney Todd Luers Sallee said.

 Rivera's family also showed up Tuesday after pleading for an arrest for nearly two weeks.